stephenp24/irtree/README.md

 - Local repo, use poetry [add](https://python-poetry.org/docs/cli/#add)

-  > poetry add ../sconfig
+  > poetry add ../irtree

 - Git dependencies, use poetry [add](https://python-poetry.org/docs/cli/#add)

-  > poetry add git+ssh://git@github.com:stephenp24/sconfig.git
+  > poetry add git+ssh://git@github.com:stephenp24/irtree.git

 ## Basic usage

-`sconfig` came with a `ConfigNode` class that should handle most of data inheritance cases, to use `ConfigNode` simply construct one.
+`irtree` came with a `ContextualNode` class that should handle most of data inheritance cases, to use `ContextualNode` simply construct one.

+For more example look at the test files :)